-Ingleby Farms has a detailed training schedule in place and is ready to begin training upon approval.
+• Project Oversight: Ingleby Farms has a detailed training schedule in place and is ready to begin training upon approval.
 The Finance Manager will oversee all aspects of training.
 The Office Manager will coordinate with the Fresno and Visalia facilities, and will be responsible for reports and internal data collection for tracking purposes.
 There are designated staff at each location to coordinate training.
 A team of high-level subject matter experts will deliver training, with vendors to be determined later.

+determined later.

+Trainers:

-☑ In-house - Types of Training: Business Skills, Commercial Skills, Computer Skills Continuous Improvement, Hazardous materials, Manufacturing Skills
+☑ In-house - Types of Training: Business Skills, Commercial Skills, Computer Skills, Continuous Improvement, Hazardous materials, Manufacturing Skills

+☐ Vendor - Types of Training by vendor:

+Administration:

+Administration.

+Ingleby Farms has retained the services of a third party administrator, Strategic Business Solutions LLC, to oversee all administrative responsibilities.

+☐ In-house ☐ Subcontractor